Frequently Asked Questions

 Exit onto Franklin Street, exit #7.
 At the fourth traffic light, turn right onto Congress Street.
 At the second traffic light, turn left onto Temple Street.
 Halfway down the block, just before the Nickelodeon Movie Theater, turn left into parking garage.

-Note: Please do not park in the Top of the Old Port parking lot on Pearl Street.
+Please do not park in The Custom House Garage, also known as Pearl Street Garage.
 Parking cannot be validated for that parking lot.

 Please click here for a map of parking locations in Bangor

-The Abbott Square Parking lot is 100 yards beyond the Federal Building across from the Bangor Library.
-You should bring the parking slip issued at the parking lot with you to the courthouse for validation.
+The Abbott Square Parking lot is 100 yards from the Federal Building across from the Bangor Library.
+You will need to refer to handbook sent with your summons for the parking lot validation code.

 You should not park on the street or at a parking meter.
 There will not be enough time to leave the courthouse during your jury service to pay meter charges and the court will not reimburse you for any parking violations you incur.